Federal and State Courts in the United States

 State courts can be a bit tricky because different states will often have different names for their courts.
 For example, New York’s trial level court is called New York Supreme Court.
 The state’s intermediate appellate level courts are part of the Supreme Court so these courts are called the Appellate Division of the Supreme Court.
 New York’s highest court is the Court of Appeals.

-Other states call their trial courts “Superior Courts” and the highest court will be called the Supreme Court.
+Other states call their trial courts “Superior Courts” or by other names and the highest court will be called the Supreme Court.

 Many states also have specialized courts.
 For example, New York’s commercial division has jurisdiction to hear business disputes.
 If the case is in New York City the amount in dispute must be at least $500,000.